ND-NOTIS: Applications beside Text and Document Management

 The list here will become endless since NOTIS was linked to three application generators - beside the Query part.
 All of these were fully capable of making large applications system, that could also update databases.
 The most successful link was to "Unique" - an application package developed outside Norsk Data to support SIBAS but later was enhanced to interface to a number of RDBMS.
 Unique was successful in the UK, implementing systems for the DHSS and local municipalities.
 The other platforms were "BIM" (Business Information Systems) and "ABM" (Application Building and Maintenance).
 A full interface was made to "Systemator" to provide full support to newspaper systems generated by this.
 Norsk Data marketed and sold the system as integrated with their offerings for the medical sector ("Infomedica") and hospital systems;- for local community in Scandinavia and the UK based on Unique(i.e.DIALOGUE-1); - for engineering documentation in Europe: CAD/CAM as Technovision and even to the F-16 Flight Simulator.

-NOTIS-QL - also marketed by Norsk Data as "Access-1" (and presented to Microsoft under this name - so you wonder with very good reason), is still commercially available as "QBEvision".
-It has also been licensed under several names with full product sold by CA.The NOTIS family was fully ported to Microsoft Windows, but was incredibly difficult to move with its huge customer base.
+NOTIS-QL - also marketed by Norsk Data as "Access-1", is still commercially available as "QBEvision".
+It has also been licensed under several names with full product sold by CA.

+The NOTIS family was fully ported to Microsoft Windows, but was incredibly difficult to move with its huge customer base.
 For a time there were plans to include "Ami" into the family, to gain some market momentum - but its very difficult to move when your users do not want to make the change and are so happy with the way things are.

 The NOTIS family was ported to Norsk Data NDIX Unix line, but here suffered because Unix had problems with coping with the key sequences required (terminfo/termcap was incomplete compared to the proprietary "VTM".).
 This is still used in telecommunication, all SMS messages use this character set.